iandavidson/port-scanner/README.md

   - Instead of having a latch enforce synchronization on consumption, configure R-MQ to provision a thread for every consume
   - Use threadsafe Spring component to track concurrent "active" scans, implement interface "Scanner", explicitly wire in rather than single threaded impl
 - Publish OCI image of application
-  - Docker command (work in progress): `docker run -d -p 8080:8080 --name port-scanner port-scanner:latest`
+  - Docker command (work in progress): `docker run -d --name port-scanner -p 8080:8080 -p 9080:9080 port-scanner:latest`
   - helpful commands:
-    - `sudo docker run -it --entrypoint /bin/bash <container_name>`
+    - `sudo docker run -it --entrypoint sh <container_name>`
-  - Determine how to allow for contineraized application reach infra at localhost:5432 (PSQL) & localhost:5672 (RabbitMQ), without having to provision virtual network space
 - Deploy and run in kubernetes easily via helm ->
   - Build out support and instructions to reference application image build
   - Have written out template files to support initializing and running infrastructure